smarter-sh/smarter/doc/CHATBOT_API.md

 - Customer's custom domain names: [subdomain].example.com/chatbot/
 - The Smarter API: /api/v0/chatbots/[int]/[ChatBot.name]

-Secondarily, it also needs to gracefully adapt to alternatives like `localhost`, `127.0.0.1` and conjured up names used in unit tests.
+Secondarily, it also gracefully adapts to alternatives like `localhost`, `127.0.0.1` and any host names that are conjured up in unit tests.

 ## URL Parsing and Routing